Novemser/webridge-materials/README.md

 - The [source code](Application) of the six applications we evaluated in the paper.

 For how to build WeBridge and reproduce the numbers in our evaluations, please refer to the [readme](./SourceCode/README.md).

+Please contact webridge-sigmod24@outlook.com if you have any questions in building or reproducing the evaluations, thanks!